tfkhdyt/velociview/README.md

 # VelociView

-Generate clean, customizable image overlays of your activity stats from TCX files.
-Drop in a photo and a TCX file, tweak the appearance, and export a polished image ready to share.
+Generate clean, customizable image overlays of your activity stats from TCX or GPX files.
+Drop in a photo and an activity file, tweak the appearance, and export a polished image ready to share.

 ![Svelte](https://img.shields.io/badge/Svelte-F73C00?logo=svelte&logoColor=white)
 ![Vite](https://img.shields.io/badge/Vite-646CFF?logo=vite&logoColor=white)